dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Success is not final, failure is not fatal: it is the courage to continue that counts.
+  Before the throne of the Almighty, man will be judged not by his acts but by his intentions.
+For God alone reads our hearts.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (936 days)
+## 🌟 Experiences (937 days)

 ### 🧮 Programming languages